 - Brut Rosé 2008

 Before we left the place, I saw the sign that says that on Sundays they serve oysters!
 So, it seems like we came on the wrong day!
 If you like oysters, make sure that you visit Iron Horse on a summer Sunday and don’t make the same mistake as me!
 (This means that I will have to turn back there!)
-More information on their website.

 Well, to be honest, we could actually visit more than 2 wineries a day, but it was also good to have time to rest and live the moment rather than make a run in between the wineries.